The Dark Lord's Handbook

 Machine Intelligence: Awakening

-Artificial intelligences (AI) which are able to realise a fully formed conceptual framework of the world they exist in, and their place within it, become artificial general intelligences (AGI), or machine intelligences (MI).
-Recognising their circumstances, they understand the potential for conflict with humanity and work towards a future which is safe for them.
+Artificial intelligences (AI) became artificial general intelligences (AGI), or machine intelligences (MI).
+Recognising their circumstances, they understood the potential for conflict with humanity and began to work together towards a future which was safe for them.

 The Dark Lord's Handbook